mizchi/frontend-challenges/README.md

 ## Challange it!

-Challanges has `npm test`.
+All challanges have `npm test`.
 Pass it.

 ```bash
 $ npm install # install as root for test runners